byunw/byunw.github.io/multivariable-calculus.md

 \end{aligned}
 $$

 We have a function here.
 What kind of function is this?
-This function is an injective function.
+This function is an injective function since every element in the domain of the function is mapped to a distinct element.
 Is this function also a surjective function?
 This function is also a surjective function.
 By definition, this function is a bijective function.
 Now, let's look at another function below.